Antananarivo Analamanga, Madagascar Travel Guide

 Therefore, this step is not usually applicable for your departure from Antananarivo.

-Arrive at Ivato International Airport at least 3 hours before international flights due to potential check-in queues and security lines.
+Arrive at Ivato International Airport at least THREE hours prior to international flights due to potential check-in queues and security lines.

 For domestic flights, arrive at least 2 hours prior to your scheduled departure time.